-Heronsgate Primary School, working with Royal Greenwich Teaching School Alliance, take a leading role in co-ordinating teacher training.
+Heronsgate Primary School (rated Outstanding by Ofsted in March 2019), working with Royal Greenwich Teaching School Alliance, take a leading role in co-ordinating teacher training.

-We host a number of School Direct places each year in partnership with the University of Greenwich.
+Across our Alliance we are hosting a number of School Direct places each year in partnership with the University of Greenwich.
 This path into teaching is a great way to gain the qualifications and practical skills you need to become a teacher.
-We offer School Direct salaried and Tuition-fee funded routes into teaching.
+We offer School Direct salaried and tuition-fee funded routes into teaching.

-We have developed a very strong partnership with the University of Greenwich (recently graded Outstanding by Ofsted) over the years.
-Our Tuition-fee funded PGCE trainees are supported and guided by Heronsgate Hub schools (all schools in the hub are graded good to outstanding by OFSTED) during their Initial and Final placements and receive pedagogical teaching at the University of Greenwich.
+We have developed a very strong partnership with the University of Greenwich over the years.
+Our tuition-fee funded PGCE trainees are supported and guided by Heronsgate Hub schools (all schools in the hub are graded good to outstanding by OFSTED) during their initial and final placements and receive pedagogical teaching at the University of Greenwich.

 Training programmes available